‘Elopement’ ceremony - example

 At least one month before your ceremony you’ll need to do two things;

-For this, your passport is sufficient otherwise your birth certificate together with your driver license is also perfectly fine.
+1. Your identification.
+For this, your passport is sufficient.
+Otherwise your birth certificate together with your driver license is also perfectly fine.
 You can text/email me a photo of your ID before your ceremony, or bring it along on the day.

 marredbykate-infopack-letselope-signing.jpeg